Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable11.md

 For this deliverable, your team will be required to provide a PCB design based on your circuit using EAGLE, Altium, or any PCB software you prefer.

-**TURN IN-On ELC**: PCB File(board file and schematic file), screenshots of those things as well included in your ElC documentation.
+**TURN IN-On ELC**: PCB File(board file and schematic file), screenshots of those things also included in your ElC documentation.

 ## Bode Plots for Multifilter Design(P)